Sony RX1R II Comparison Review

 The Sony Cyber-shot DSC-RX1R II is a fixed lens compact camera that was revealed to the public in October 2015 and is equipped with a full frame sensor.
 It offers a resolution of 42.2 megapixel.

-The Sony RX1R II has a Camera Elo of 2370.
-This rating puts the RX1R II among the top 40 percent of all prime lens compact cameras.
-In terms of its sensor size category (full frame cameras), the RX1R II ranks among the top 50 percent.
-Based on its within category standings, the camera earns a 3.5-star performance rating.
+Is the Sony RX1R II a good camera?
+The RX1R II has a Camera Elo of 2201.
+This rating puts the RX1R II among the top 50 percent of all prime lens compact cameras.
+In terms of its sensor size category (full frame cameras), the RX1R II ranks below average.
+Based on its within category standings, the camera earns a 3-star performance rating.

 |Sony RX1R II|